The Role of the Dreamer & The Falseness of Civilization

 Once we are equipped with our colored paper symbols, we are bombarded by advertisers who seek to steal our image of ourselves as we exist without their product, and sell it back to us “upgraded” in exchange for the paper notes we have earned with our labor.

 We are encouraged by media everywhere to overeat bad food and shop our cares away.
 It’s not personal, it’s marketing.
-But how many commercials does an average American watch in a lifetime?
+And yet how many commercials does an average American watch in a lifetime?
 Billions.
-It would be impossible to be completely unaffected by such a bombardment.
+It would be impossible to be unaffected by such a bombardment.

-MBG recently underwent some criticism for creating a commercial that literally burned the image of their logo onto the inside of movie-goers retinas, utilizing the phenomenon that happens when you look at the sun and then close your eyes, leaving an ‘after-image’ for several moments on the inside of the eyelids.
-But how different is this really from what regular commercials are doing everyday?
+MBG recently underwent some criticism for creating a commercial that literally burned the image of their logo onto the inside of movie-goers retinas.
+Utilizing the phenomenon that happens when you look at the sun and close your eyes, the effect left an after-image on the inside of the viewers’ eyelids for several moments after they had stopped viewing the advertisement.

 Tests show that internet perusal activates the “seeker” instinct in man left over from foraging days, so that when a quest for online information is initiated, the promise of obtaining a new nugget of social interaction or trivia sets the dopamine flowing in our brains.

 But research suggest that, chemically, the payoff is less exciting than anticipated.
 In affect, an obsessive loop can be activated, leaving us continually pressing the lever for another crumb.

 Modern entertainment culture creates a largely passive experience for the viewer or listener.
 While some films do generate spectacular visuals, and even, at their best, mental-emotional exploration, movie-viewing is a passive experience.
 The image is generated for us by other minds, and viewers become happily immersed in an alternate reality.
 With the rising popularity and marketing push behind 3D movies, today’s cinema experience is beginning to look more and more like a “feely” out of Aldous Huxley’s Brave New World.